 Once this limit has been reached, any further requests will result in a

 HTTP 429 Too Many Requests response from the API.
 The limit will then reset in the subsequent minute, but unsuccessful requests will not be queued or automatically retried.

-The maximum CPM by plan is detailed in the table below.
+The maximum HPM for each plan is detailed in the table below.

-The maximum travel time by plan is detailed in the table below.
+The maximum travel time by endpoint is detailed in the table below.